The Difference Between an Index Fund and Index ETF

 Things To Think About

 If you want to invest in the market for the long term, index funds and ETFs offer you the ability to do so easily and cost effectively.
-If you want to compare When deciding between the two, here is what I took into account:
+And if you’re not sure whether to take the index fund or index ETF approach, here are some things you can take into account when you compare the two.

 Keep Ongoing Costs as Low as Possible